ArgSciChat: A Dataset for Argumentative Dialogues on Scientific Papers: Experiment Supplementary Details

 \paragraph{Model Configuration}

 Table \ref{table:appendix:experiments:model_configuration} reports the main hyper-parameters of the LED model.
 As in \cite{Dasigi2021ADO}, we employ the HuggingFace model \texttt{allenai/led-base-16384}.
-Given the limited scientific paper content, we re-scale the \textit{attention window size} hyper-parameter according to our maximum document length.
-Note that the selected hyper-parameter value corresponds to the same percentage with respect to the maximum document length as in \cite{Dasigi2021ADO}.
+Because we only use the abstract and introduction sections of a scientific paper, we re-scale the \textit{attention window size} hyper-parameter according to our maximum document length.
+Note that the selected hyper-parameter value is the same percentage of the maximum document length as in \cite{Dasigi2021ADO}.